NikkaLuna/C-Patient-Data-Application/README.md

 # Patient Data C++ Application

-I created this program in Xcode version 13.3.1.

 This program takes a list of patient data and uses function calls to manipulate the data.

 While parsing the data list, the program creates patient objects.